 If you can, avoid stressful situations.
 If you know you have to do something stressful, be sure you give yourself extra time afterward to rest and recover.

-It’s boring advice, but it’s true — a healthy diet will make you feel better.
-Since PsA is an inflammatory disease, you want to avoid inflammatory foods, including processed and fried foods, high fat foods, alcohol, and sugar.
+It’s boring advice, but it’s true: A nutrient-dense diet will make you feel better.
+Since PsA is an inflammatory condition, it’s a good idea to avoid foods that cause inflammation, including processed snack foods, foods that are high in fats and fried, alcohol, and sugar.

 Try to eat mostly vegetables, fruits, whole grains, and lean protein.
 This may also help you lose weight, which puts less stress on your joints.